Best Hostels in Europe: Budget Accommodation Guide

 If you prefer a known standard across cities, these chains are reliable and bookable in advance:

-• Wombat's City Hostels — Vienna, Munich, London, Budapest and Leipzig.
+- Wombat's City Hostels — Vienna, Munich, London, Budapest and, since March 2025, Leipzig (its sixth location).
 Modern and social, with en-suite dorms; typically €17–35.

 Booking strategies that save money

-• Book Eastern European hostels a few days ahead and Western European ones one to two weeks ahead in summer; the best-rated beds sell out first.
+- Book Eastern European and Balkan hostels a few days ahead and Western European ones one to two weeks ahead in summer; the best-rated beds sell out first.

-• Travel in shoulder season — the same bed can cost half its August price in May or October.
+- Travel in shoulder season — the same bed can cost half its August price in May or October, and city events (Oktoberfest in Munich, the Fringe in Edinburgh, Feria in Seville) can double or triple rates for a week.

 Safety, security and etiquette